pedrocoquito/boardgamegeek-data-pipeline/README.md

 ## Problem solving

-- The file `questionsQueries.sql` in the `scripts/` folder and its execution on Databricks can be found at the link [Questions Queries](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784768/3650020472583597/latest.html).
-These are the queries that show the results for the questions in the Business Questions section:
+- Check out the questionsQueries.sql file in the scripts/ folder and its execution on Databricks here: [Questions Queries](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/2574631733088421/3142486001784768/3650020472583597/latest.html).
+You can also see the `q1.png` through `q8.png` screenshots in the `docs/` folder.

+## Results for Business Questions:

 #### 1. What are the most popular and highly rated board games on BoardGameGeek?

-- The screenshot showing the execution on the platform is in the file `q1.png` in the `docs/` folder.

-The results show that the game Pandemic has significantly more users than the others by a wide margin.
-However, among all these games, the user ratings are quite close to each other.
-It can be said that they have similar ratings, although not necessarily the highest ratings on the platform.
+- Screenshot `q1.png`.
+- Pandemic is the most popular with 155312 owners and second place with 112410.
+User ratings fairly close among the top games (~7.6).

 #### 2. Is there a correlation between game duration and its popularity or rating?

-- The screenshot showing the execution on the platform is in the file `q2.png` in the `docs/` folder.

-The results indicate that there is virtually no correlation between game duration and popularity, nor between game duration and game rating, as both correlations are around 0.02.
+- Screenshot `q2.png`.
+- Little to no correlation (0.02 result) between game duration and either popularity or rating.

 #### 3. Is there a correlation between the recommended minimum age and a game's popularity?

-- The screenshot showing the execution on the platform is in the file `q3.png` in the `docs/` folder.

-In this result, it was possible to notice the impact of the recommended minimum age on the number of people who own the game.
-With a correlation of 0.09, it shows that minimum age can be an important criterion in game sales.
+- Screenshot `q3.png`.
+- Minimum age has impact on game sales with a correlation of 0.09.

 #### 4. What is the complexity of the most popular games?

-- The screenshot showing the execution on the platform is in the file `q4.png` in the `docs/` folder.

-The results here are not sufficient to determine the importance of a game's difficulty on its sales quantity.
-It only indicates that a game does not necessarily need to be the simplest level, and more complex games are not the best sellers.
+- Screenshot `q4.png`.
+- No strong correlation between a game's complexity and its sales values from 1.19 to 3.24.

 #### 5. How have the popularity and ratings of games changed over the years?

-- The screenshot showing the execution on the platform is in the file `q5.png` in the `docs/` folder.
+- Screenshot `q5.png`.

-The results show that the period between 2012 and 2018 had the highest number of users owning the games, while games in 2020 and 2021 had higher average ratings.
+- Popularity peaked between 2012 (1715345) and 2018 (1623136) with a peak in 2015 with 2198127 owners, while ratings were higher in 2020 (14.0) and 2021 (14.9).

 #### 6. Which game Mechanics and Domains are the most popular and which have the best ratings?

-- The screenshot showing the execution on the platform is in the file `q6-Domains.png` and `q6-Mechanics.png` in the `docs/` folder.

-The result shows that the "Hand Management" mechanic has the highest number of users and by a considerable margin.
-While the "Solo" mechanic has the highest scores on the platform.
-In terms of domains, "Strategy Games" has a higher number of players than second place ("Family Games") and although the scores are closer, the "Thematic Games" domain took first place.
+- Screenshots `q6-Domains.png` and `q6-Mechanics.png`.
+- "Hand Management" with 9163625 users is the most popular mechanic; While "Thematic Games" has the highest ratings with 13.5.

 #### 7. Is there a correlation between popularity and a game's rating?

-- The screenshot showing the execution on the platform is in the file `q7.png` in the `docs/` folder.
+- Screenshot `q7.png`.

-The query shows that there is no relationship between the number of game owners and the average rating of the games.
+- No significant relationship (with 0.02) between the number of owners and game ratings.

 #### 8. What is the relationship between the recommended number of players and a game’s popularity?

-- The screenshot showing the execution on the platform is in the file `q8.png` in the `docs/` folder.
+- Screenshot `q8.png`.

-With this result, it is not possible to determine whether there is any relationship between the minimum age to play and the number of players who own the games.
+- No clear relationship between the recommended number of players and game popularity, since the minimum and maximum number of players varied a lot.

 ## Conclusion

-With the data obtained it would be possible to determine some guidelines in the development of board games, the most determining being: Hand Management Mechanics and in the Thematic Games domain, in addition the game should not have a high complexity and guarantee a low recommended minimum age.
+The data shows that successful board games often have "Hand Management" mechanics and fit into the "Thematic Games" domain.
+They also tend to have low complexity and a low recommended minimum age.